alvassin/async-jaeger/README.md

 [![Build Status][ci-img]][ci] [![Coverage Status][cov-img]][cov] [![PyPI Version][pypi-img]][pypi] [![Python Version][pythonversion-img]][pythonversion] [![FOSSA Status][fossa-img]][fossa]

-# Jaeger Bindings for Python OpenTracing API
+# Jaeger bindings for Python AsyncIO

 This is a client-side library that can be used to instrument Python apps for distributed trace collection, and to send those traces to Jaeger.